Zsailer/phylopandas/README.md

 ## How does it work?

-Don't worry, we didn't reinvent the wheel. **PhyloPandas** is simply places a [DataFrame](https://github.com/pandas-dev/pandas)
-(great for human-accessible data storage) interface on top of [Biopython's SeqIO](https://github.com/biopython/biopython) module  (great for parsing/writing sequence data).
+Don't worry, we didn't reinvent the wheel. **PhyloPandas** is simply a [DataFrame](https://github.com/pandas-dev/pandas) (great for human-accessible data storage) interface on top of [Biopython](https://github.com/biopython/biopython) (great for parsing/writing sequence data).

 ## Basic Usage